-The island of Borneo welcomes travellers with a wide range of enticing areas, destinations and activities.
+The island of Borneo welcomes travelers with a wide range of enticing areas, destinations and activities.
 You may think that this style of island is best for relaxing and lazing around in great comfort, but there is a sense of adventure waiting for you on your Borneo trekking holiday.

 This is the third largest island in the whole of the world and it plays host to one of the oldest rainforests in the world.
 This rainforest is said to be over 140 million years old.